rachiki/Finding-A-Great-ML-Job/README.md

 additional experience etc should be relevant, single vs multi column is hard to decide, skills after education (?),
-Also good for examples: https://www.resumegiants.com/examples/computer-science-resume/
+Also good for examples: https://www.resumegiants.com/examples/computer-science-resume/, this template was mentioned often https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs